-The earlier types of laptops used nickel-cadmium batteries, which are no longer used because cadmium is highly toxic.
+The earlier laptops used nickel-cadmium batteries, which are no longer used because cadmium is highly toxic.

-These batteries were affected by the way the laptop was charged, thanks to the memory effect.
+Thanks to the memory effect, these batteries were affected by how the laptop was charged.
 The memory effect caused the battery to deteriorate much faster if it was not fully discharged before being plugged into a charger.

-Nickel-cadmium batteries require you to let the battery drain completely before recharging it before using your laptop; otherwise, the battery will be damaged.
+Nickel-cadmium batteries require you to let it drain completely before recharging it before using your laptop; otherwise, the battery will be damaged.

-For instance, if you let the battery go to 30% and then plug it in, you would cause the battery to “memorize” the shorter operating cycle, causing it to last significantly less next time.
+For instance, if you let the battery go to 30% and then plug it in, you would cause it to “memorize” the shorter operating cycle, causing it to last significantly less next time.

 As I mentioned above, cadmium is very toxic and harmful to your health, which has led to it being banned in battery manufacturing.

-As a result, very few, if any, laptops nowadays have this type of battery, so you won’t have to worry about this battery and its effects.
+As a result, very few, if any, laptops nowadays have this type of battery, so you won’t have to worry about it and its effects.

 Nickel-Metal-Hydride (NiMH) Batteries

 As a result of the Cadmium ban, laptop battery manufacturers came up with another type, nickel-metal-hydride (NiMH) batteries.